-Stella Koutroumanes Hofrenning has been at Augsburg College since the fall of 2001.
-She brings a wealth of experience to her students and classroom.
-She worked for several years as an economist for the U.S. Department of Health and Human Services on welfare reform and poverty issues in Washington D.C.
+Dr. Stella Koutroumanes Hofrenning has been at Augsburg University since the fall of 2001 and was promoted to Full Professor of Economics in 2018.
+She is currently serving as Chair of the Economics Department.
+She brings a wealth of experience to her students and classroom having worked for several years as an economist for the U.S. Department of Health and Human Services on welfare reform and poverty issues in Washington D.C.
 She has also worked as a health economist for the Minnesota Department of Health.

-She is fluent in Modern Greek and lived in Athens, Greece for several years.
-She teaches Modern Greek language to children at St. George Greek Orthodox Church where she also serves as a Sunday school teacher.
+As a child of Greek immigrants, Hofrenning is fluent in Modern Greek and lived in Athens, Greece for several years.
+She is a volunteer teacher of Modern Greek language to children at St. George Greek Orthodox Church.
+She also teaches a study abroad economics class in Greece for Augsburg students.

 Newspaper Op-Ed Pieces

 - Hofrenning, Stella K. “Minnesota Must Weigh For-Profit HMOs Carefully”, St. Paul Pioneer Press, February 9, 2004, page 7A.